jg8610/jg8610.github.io/_posts/2016-06-30-Multi-Task.md

 ### Part 2
 3. **Build A Graph for POS Tagging and Shallow Parsing**.
 We'll fill in a template that trains a net for two related linguistic tasks.
 Don't worry, you don't need to know what they are!

-4. **Train A Net Jointly And Separately**.
+4. **Train A Net Jointly and Separately**.
 We'll actually train a model in two different ways.
 You should be able to do this on your laptop.

 ------